clemtomera/locale-managment-thing/.github/TOORSON.md

 - As the locale project evolves alongside yours, you will need to pull from time to time.

 - The audit system will provoke extra commit noise in the repository, as each PR that changes localization files will trigger an update of the `README.md` and `Locales/index.json` files.
+Therefore, I suggest to tweak a bit the discord bot so we don't get double notified when a change is made.

 ## How to integrate it within your game